-The goal of the M.S. in Health Data Science program is to prepare students to work as a health data scientist in academia or health care industries.
-Upon completion of the M.S. in Health Data Science the students will have an extensive understanding of biostatistical principles and computing skills with applications in clinical and other diverse data resources.
+The goal of the M.S. in Health Data Science and Informatics program is to prepare students to work as a health data scientist or health informaticist in academia or health care industries.
+Upon completion of the M.S. in Health Data Science and Informatics the students will have an extensive understanding of biostatistical principles and computing and informatics skills with applications in clinical and other diverse data resources.

-At the completion of the M.S. program in Health Data Science the graduate should be able to:
+At the completion of the M.S. program in Health Data Science and Informatics the graduate should be able to:

 - demonstrate a broad knowledge and understanding of diverse resources and types of data.